saffist3r/GreenQuest/README.md

 # GreenQuest
-A webgame to promote the eco-activities in my university.
+A webgame to promote the eco-activities in my university coded in the ISSATSO DevAthon 2015.